Modern Fertility Review: A Detailed Look

 Likewise, your egg count doesn’t necessarily mean much when it comes to your odds of conceiving.
 Research published by the University of North Carolina showed that women with low egg levels didn’t have any more difficulty conceiving than women with high levels.

-In other words, a test from Modern Fertility will give you some information about your hormonal health, but it won’t give you the full picture—and it might cause more harm than good.
+In other words, a test from Modern Fertility will give you some information about your hormonal health, but it won’t give you the full picture, which has its drawbacks.

 Your results might make you overly paranoid about your dwindling fertility, or, even worse, lure you into a false sense of safety about your fertility that prevents you from taking a more precise test that may detect a problem.

-That’s why we think it’s important not to put too much stock in a Modern Fertility test.
-While the information it provides is valuable, the doctors with whom we spoke believe your doctor can give you a better perspective of your fertility future.
+So while the information Modern Fertility test provides is valuable, the health professionals believe your doctor can give you a better perspective of your fertility future.